California Driver May Soon Face A “Road Charge”

 Concerns about the California Road Charge

-One of the largest concerns is privacy: how the government will monitor the miles driven remains a large roads in california concern for many Californians.
+One of the largest concerns is privacy: how the government will monitor the miles driven remains a large concern for many Californians.
 The TAC has promised to consider how to protect a driver’s privacy and personal data and consider ways to gauge miles driven without always reporting to the government the driver’s location.
 However, as of yet, no one knows how the government would monitor this or what information it would receive from drivers to do so.
 According to an article from The Press Enterprise, some people have already sprouted major complaints and fears about losing their privacy to this proposed plan.

 Another major concern is cost.
-While the goal is to, in fact, generate more tax revenue, many drivers look disfavorably about having to pay more to drive.
+While the goal is to, in fact, generate more tax revenue, many drivers look unfavorably about having to pay more to drive.
 People did not like the gas tax and bought more fuel efficient vehicles; therefore some wonder if this program would backfire and cause people to find other modes of transportation instead, cutting down on the state’s revenue once again.

-Californias also wonder if they will have to fork over a Road Charge tax on top of the gas tax.
+Californians also wonder if they will have to fork over a Road Charge tax on top of the gas tax.
 To address this concern, the TAC simply replied with “if approved, a road charge program could replace the existing gas tax,”, which means having to pay both is a serious possibility.
 There is no denying California’s need for better roads; however, the question still remains if whether or not the Road Charge is the right path to follow.